 Frequently Asked Questions

-What is the best way to find a specific restaurant type facility on Inspection InSite?
+What is the best way to find a specific restaurant type facility or slaughter plant on Inspection InSite?

 In most cases you can quickly find the facility that you are looking for by accurately entering the facility name into the search box located above the map.
 Please note that the map feature is limited to 15 map pins that are the best result for the search request.
 For searches that exceed the 15 map pins we suggest that you use the table view instead of the map view.
 The table view will often provide the facility you are looking for on the first page.

-Can the owner/operator of a restaurant type facility request that the details of an inspection of their facility not be posted on this website?
+Can the owner/operator of a restaurant type facility or slaughter plant request that the details of an inspection of their facility not be posted on this website?

 No. Public release of this kind of information meets the province's objective of transparency and is in line with disclosure practices in other provinces.
-Saskatchewan has posted this type of information since 2009.
+Saskatchewan has posted restaurant inspection information since 2009.

-The Food Safety Regulations, which are in place to ensure the health of the public is protected, enable the Saskatchewan Health Authority and the Ministry of Health to publicly release the details of inspections associated with restaurant type facilities.
+The Food Safety Regulations, which are in place to ensure the health of the public is protected, enable the Saskatchewan Health Authority and the Ministry of Health to publicly release the details of inspections associated with restaurant type facilities and slaughter plants.

-Can the owner/operator of a restaurant type facility select what inspection information about their facility is posted on this website?
+Can the owner/operator of a restaurant type facility or slaughter plant select what inspection information about their facility is posted on this website?

 No. Reports are posted to meet the province's commitment to transparency.
 However, personal information is not posted nor is information related to an active complaint or communicable disease investigation.

-What if the owner/operator of a restaurant type facility disagrees with the information about their facility that is posted on this website?
+What if the owner/operator of a restaurant type facility or slaughter plant disagrees with the information about their facility that is posted on this website?

 Owners/operators that have concerns regarding their facility information on the website may contact a Public Health Inspection Manager with the Saskatchewan Health Authority to have the information reviewed.